bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 On the saddle, we ran into another climber.
 Before we could introduce ourselves, however, he hastened up the trail, although he frequently stopped to check back on us.
 From the saddle he followed the trail that traversed below cliffs before sheering off and then up a steep slope.
 Racing up ahead of us, he was not only as agile as a mountain goat, he was a mountain goat!
 He wasn't leading us but fleeing.
 And he succeeded.
 He left the trail and disappeared over the side of the ridge.

 Fortunately the trail was so obvious, we didn't need a mountain goat to guide us.
 Winding up through minor cliff bands and trees, the trail, braided in spots, clung close to the crest until it disappeared onto the broad, open spur leading to Akamina Ridge.
-The summit of Akamina was on our right, but Forum Peak was left, and we would climb it first.
+The summit of Akamina was on our right, but Forum Peak was left, and we climbed it first.

 We were one of several groups streaming up Akamina that day (I should've known better to come to Waterton on the Labour Day weekend), but when we veered off the popular route, we found solitude: no one else wanted to climb Forum Peak.

 Now above the treeline, we should have relished the sight of mountain tops surrounding us, but instead we were hunched over, battling the infamous winds of Waterton.
 With the wind whipping our clothes, the summit of Forum Peak was no place to linger.
-We turned around to hike to Akamina's summit almost three klicks away.
-When we got on the Akamina Ridge trail, we overtook a few groups, some of which were unprepared for the cold wind.
+We turned around to hike to Akamina's summit almost 3 km away.
+When we got on the Akamina Ridge trail, we overtook a few groups, some of which appeared unprepared for the cold wind.
 We passed one couple who kept sitting down to warm up.
 The girl enviously eyed my gloves and wished aloud they had brought some.

 Despite the efforts of the wind to blast us off the ridge, Dinah and I made the summit of Akamina.
 I took a panorama, and then we hastened down the other side.
 This was a loop hike.
-The trail descended down red scree and then dropped into the forest to Wall Lake, a tranquil setting for a break before hiking 5 km back to the trailhead.
+The trail descended red scree and then dropped into the forest to Wall Lake, a tranquil setting for a break before hiking 5 km back to the trailhead.

 KML and GPX Tracks